This leaflet provides a checklist of things that may help you to lose weight.

 Your appetite is a very powerful thing.
 This is why many people find it so difficult to lose weight.
 It is true that some people feel hungry more often than others.
 However, feeling hungry does not always mean that your body physically needs food.
 Sometimes you can feel emotional hunger.
 For example, feeling hungry because you are tired, bored, fed up, upset, etc.

 Think about this and try to resist eating as soon as you feel hungry.
 Are you feeling physically hungry or are you just looking for food to fulfil an emotional hunger?
-If you do have a strong appetite, try to fill up at meal times with vegetables and fruit which have a lot of fibre and bulk, but are low in calories.
+If you do have a strong appetite, try to fill up at mealtimes with vegetables and fruit.
+These have a lot of fibre and bulk, but are low in calories.